dandi/dandidav/doc/architecture.md

       redirect to the Archive API download URL.
 Unfortunately, certain WebDAV clients (i.e., [davfs2](https://savannah.nongnu.org/bugs/?65376)) do not
-      support WebDAV servers that return redirects to other redirects, so the `--prefer-s3-redirects` CLI option was added to `dandidav` to instead make these `GET` requests redirect directly to the unsigned S3 URLs.
+      support WebDAV servers that return redirects to other redirects, so the `--prefer-s3-redirects` CLI option was added to `dandidav` (and is currently used by the webdav.dandiarchive.org deployment) to instead make these `GET` requests redirect directly to the unsigned S3 URLs.

         - Note that HTML listings of a collection's children will always link blob assets to their Archive API download URLs, regardless of